Blueprint vs Emosapien

 Sends measurement-based-care assessments on the cadence the clinician sets, scores them automatically, and plots trends in the dashboard.
 Strong on continuous measurement; lighter on continuous client engagement, journaling, and modality-aligned homework.

-Blueprint vs Emosapien, seventeen capabilities.
+Blueprint vs Emosapien, seventeen capabilities

 Both tools are built for therapy practices and both take outcomes seriously.
 The differences are about scope: Blueprint goes deep on measurement, Emosapien goes wide across the session arc with AI participation.
 We have tried to keep this honest about where each tool is stronger.